The use of SocketOpPriority session parameter is based on a variety of ways of doing network I/O (input/output):

 Try sending from the current thread, if this would block, does the same thing as "EVEN", i.e. queues the message and performs the operation in a worker thread when the corresponding socket becomes ready.
 The dispatcher thread handles readiness notifications and notifies workers whenever some socket has data to send/receive.

-It's recommended to use DIRECT_SEND when there are many concurrent sessions ("many" means much more than the count of cores used), but on the other hand, application needs a low(er) response time rather than a high throughput.
+It's recommended to use DIRECT_SEND when there are many concurrent sessions ("many" means much more than the count of cores used), but on the other hand, an application needs a low(er) response time rather than a high throughput.